MidnightSpecialCIS164/MineSweeper/README.md

 when we have access to blackboard I make that work as well. - Caleb

 Currently I can log into blackboard just fine, I'm okay with either needing to use a different program or reschedule too. - Trever

+I can log into blackboard but I don't see the blackboard link we can use to call each other, I am also okay with a reschedule or using another program -Daniel